President of the Senate

 The Oregon Constitution prohibits tax measures from having an emergency clause.
 This ensures that the people have the right to refer a tax measure for a vote by petition before it goes into effect.

-In 2010, voters approved a ballot measure referred by the Legislature requiring the Legislature to meet annually.
-Beginning in 2011, the Legislature convenes in February at the State Capitol in Salem, but sessions may not exceed 160 days in odd-numbered years and 35 days in even-numbered years.
+Since 2011, the Legislature convenes each February at the State Capitol in Salem.
+Sessions may not exceed 160 days in odd-numbered years and 35 days in even-numbered years.
 Five-day extensions are allowed by a two-thirds vote in both houses.
 In addition, the Legislature may hold an organizational session to swear in newly elected officials, elect legislative leaders, adopt rules, organize and appoint committees and begin introducing bills.

 Special sessions to deal with emergencies may be called by the governor or by a majority of each chamber.
 For example, the Legislative Assembly called itself into a special session in 2002, 2006, 2008 and 2010, and Governor Kate Brown called for three special sessions in 2020 to deal with the COVID-19 pandemic.